Bort-Millipede/WLT3Serial/README.md

 	(available payloads listed here)
 ```

+## T3S Connection Notes
-Note: for T3S connection, it is recommended that the user does a scan of the target service with [sslscan](https://github.com/rbsec/sslscan) or the [nmap ssl-enum-ciphers scripts](https://nmap.org/nsedoc/scripts/ssl-enum-ciphers.html) script to find out which protocols are supported.
+it is recommended that the user does a scan of the target service with [sslscan](https://github.com/rbsec/sslscan) or the [nmap ssl-enum-ciphers](https://nmap.org/nsedoc/scripts/ssl-enum-ciphers.html) script to find out which protocols are supported.
 This way, the user can fine-tune the --t3s option when executing WLT3Serial.

 # Development
 In an attempt to improve upon the [JavaUnserializeExploits weblogic.py](https://github.com/breenmachine/JavaUnserializeExploits/blob/master/weblogic.py) and [loubia](https://github.com/metalnas/loubia) exploits, WLT3Serial was developed in Java using the following resources for connecting to WebLogic T3/T3S services: